spotinst/help/src/docs/ocean/features/labels-and-taints.md

 *  `aws.spot.io/instance-cpu`: Reflects the CPU used by the instance(for example., 1).
 *  `aws.spot.io/instance-memory`: Reflects the memory used by the instance (for example., 2).

-These labels only launch nodes that fit the required pod labels.
+These labels only launch nodes that match the required pod labels.

 ## Examples